Unique requirements of large private equity firms

 As the scale of operations gets bigger, the client base becomes more institutional, and the infrastructure has to continue growing to support it.

-“Think about the service teams of some of the big players,” says Bekiers.
+“Think about the service teams of some of the big players,” says Byron.
 “They have entire trader networks, back-office accountants, middle-office teams processing deals, deep technology stacks, data warehouses, sales and marketing teams – and the list goes on and on.”

 Service provider as third-party validator